benjiyaya/Muse-Studio/README.md

 ## 5. ComfyUI — Image & Video Generation

 Image and video generation are handled by **ComfyUI**.
-Run ComfyUI separately and configure the app to use it:
+Run ComfyUI separately and integrate its workflows into Muse Studio:

+- In ComfyUI, rename your input and output nodes so their titles end with (Input) or (Output) — Muse uses these suffixes to detect dynamic inputs and output.
+- In **ComfyUI**, open your workflow and **export it as API JSON** (or copy the JSON from the workflow editor).
-- In **muse-studio**, register ComfyUI workflows in **Settings → ComfyUI** (workflow URL and any auth).
+- In **Muse Studio**, go to **Settings → ComfyUI → Add workflow** and paste the ComfyUI JSON.
+  - Give the workflow a clear name, choose its **kind** (image or video), and save it.
+- Your saved workflows now appear in the **Muse workflow library** and can be:
-- Scenes use ComfyUI workflows for scene images and video; assign workflows per scene from the kanban board.
+  - Assigned per scene on the kanban board (image / video workflow fields).
+  - Used from “Generate with ComfyUI” dialogs for scenes and character sheets.

-You do **not** need a `models/` folder in this repo — model weights and pipelines live in your ComfyUI installation.
+You do **not** need a `models/` folder in this repo — model weights and pipelines live entirely in your ComfyUI installation.

 ---